-National Guard Member Identified as First US Case of Covid Variant
+Colorado National Guard Member ID’d as First US Case of Covid Variant as New Case Surfaces in California

 (CN) — A National Guard member deployed to aid a rural Colorado nursing home has been identified as the first American known to contract a particularly contagious variant of Covid-19.